 You can also visit Georgetown on the Washington DC Guided Day Tour which consistently gets great reviews from other travellers.

 LOCATION & MAP

 It’s not simple to get to Georgetown as the Metro lines don’t reach here, but we got off at Rosslyn and walked.
 There are further directions here.
-Another option is the Washington DC Hop-on, Hop-off Trolley Tour which stops at Georgetown.
+Another option is the Washington DC Hop-on, Hop-off Bus Tour which stops at Georgetown.

 MORE ON GEORGETOWN

 Washington DC Guided Day Tour – Visits Georgetown

 More Things To Do In Washington DC